gantry/docs/pages/01.gantry5/02.configure/05.menu-editor/docs.md

 The **Menu Editor** administrative panel takes what your CMS' built-in Menu Manager has and enables you to override it.
 Changes you make in this panel do not in any way affect the way the CMS handles Menu items.

-This panel is a Global panel, that is not specific to any Configuration.
-It's because of this that the changes you make here will affect all instances of a particular menu as it appears in any Configuration.
+This panel is a Global panel, that is not specific to any outline.
+It's because of this that the changes you make here will affect all instances of a particular menu as it appears in any outline.

 ## Selecting a Menu